samwondim/Applied-machine-learning/readme.md

-# Natural Language Processing, Image Classification and Recommendation Systems Practice.
+# Natural Language Processing, Image Classification and Recommendation Systems.
-<p> a repo used to practice machine learning implementations in the areas of natural language processing, image classification and recommendation systems. </p>
+<p> A repo used to practice machine learning implementations in the areas of natural language processing, image classification and recommendation systems. </p>